nashcalc/prototype/README.md

   **Unassigned (take what you want and throw it under your name):**

     Animate adding or removing form cards

+    Responsive static header (fix the spacing problem) -- should just be there no fancy stuff yet

     gambit solve for nash eq